Promotion and Tenure Guidelines

 A. Publications, presentations, performances, etc.

 Provide a chronological listing of publications, papers, exhibitions, performances, and other creative or scholarly works.
 Be sure citations are complete and that authorship and the ordering of authors is as listed on the publication.
-Indicate whether refereed or reviewed.
+Indicate whether the work was refereed or peer reviewed.
+Indicate the status of the work (e.g. in review, in press, published).
 Indicate the quality of the publication by noting the impact rating and/or acceptance rate.
-Describe your contribution to the research or scholarly work cited in the dossier including, but not limited to, how authors are listed on the publication and the nature of your contribution.
+Describe your contribution to the research or scholarly work cited in the dossier including, but not limited to, how authors/contributors are listed on the publication or work and the nature of your contribution.
+Indicate which authors are Miami University undergraduate or graduate students.
 Include as separate categories:

 - books, chapters